Investment Weekly: Are we in a bubble?

 The information contained in this communication is derived from a variety of sources deemed reliable; however, its accuracy or completeness cannot be guaranteed.
 HSBC México will not be responsible for any loss or damage of any kind that may arise from transmission errors, inaccuracies, omissions, changes in market factors or conditions, or any other circumstance beyond the control of HSBC.
 Different HSBC legal entities may carry out distribution of Wealth Insights internationally in accordance with local regulatory requirements.

-HSBC India is a branch of The Hongkong and Shanghai Banking Corporation Limited.
-HSBC India is a distributor of mutual funds and referrer of investment products from third party entities registered and regulated in India.
-HSBC India does not distribute investment products to those persons who are either the citizens or residents of United States of America (USA), Canada or New Zealand or any other jurisdiction where such distribution would be contrary to law or regulation.
+Important Information about the Hongkong and Shanghai Banking Corporation Limited, India (“HSBC India”): HSBC India is a branch of The Hongkong and Shanghai Banking Corporation Limited.
+HSBC India does not distribute or refer investment products to those persons who are either the citizens or residents of United States of America (USA), Canada or any other jurisdiction where such distribution or referral would be contrary to law or regulation.

 The following statement is only applicable to HSBC Bank (Taiwan) Limited with regard to how the publication is distributed to its customers: HSBC Bank (Taiwan) Limited (“the Bank”) shall fulfill the fiduciary duty act as a reasonable person once in exercising offering/conducting ordinary care in offering trust services/ business.
 However, the Bank disclaims any guarantee on the management or operation performance of the trust business.

-The following statement is only applicable to PT Bank HSBC Indonesia (“HBID”): PT Bank HSBC Indonesia (“HBID”) is licensed and supervised by Indonesia Financial Services Authority (“OJK”).
-Customer must understand that historical performance does not guarantee future performance.
-Investment product that are offered in HBID is third party products, HBID is a selling agent for third party product such as Mutual Fund and Bonds.
-HBID and HSBC Group (HSBC Holdings Plc and its subsidiaries and associates company or any of its branches) does not guarantee the underlying investment, principal or return on customer investment.
-Investment in Mutual Funds and Bonds is not covered by the deposit insurance program of the Indonesian Deposit Insurance Corporation (LPS).
+The following statement is only applicable to PT Bank HSBC Indonesia (“HBID”): HBID is licensed and supervised by Indonesia Financial Services Authority (“OJK”).
+Investment products that are offered in HBID are third party products, HBID is a selling agent for third party products such as Mutual Funds and Bonds.
+HBID and HSBC Group (HSBC Holdings Plc and its subsidiaries and associates company or any of its branches) do not guarantee the underlying investment, principal or return on customer’s investment.
+You must read and understand the investment policy of each investment product to see if a product contains ESG and sustainability elements and is classified as an ESG and sustainable investment.
+Investment in Mutual Funds and Bonds are not covered by the deposit insurance program of the Indonesian Deposit Insurance Corporation (“LPS”).

 Important information on ESG and sustainable investing